RelaxItsAryan/Android-Club/README.md

 1. Download or clone the repository.
 2. Make sure the folder structure is correct.
 3. Open `index.html` in any browser.
-4. Customize or edit the `style.css` file as needed.
+4. Customize or edit the `style.css` and `script.js` file as needed.

 ---